Nikon FM10: Target markets and criticism

-The Nikon FM10 fills the very bottom of the Nikon SLR line, and was introduced to meet the needs of the burgeoning South and East Asian amateur photographic markets.
-Until then, Nikon cameras were world-renowned for their very high quality and durability, but were also expensive.
+The Nikon FM10 fills the very bottom of the Nikon SLR line, and was introduced to meet the needs of the South and East Asian amateur photographic markets.
+Until then, Nikon cameras were known for high quality and durability, but were also relatively expensive.
 Despite the emergence of an increasingly prosperous middle-class in these countries, their income had not yet reached Western standards, so even the cheapest Nikons were generally beyond their means.
-The FM10's deliberately limited features and use of relatively dated technology were intended to keep production costs- and therefore price- as low as possible for these markets.
+The FM10's limited features and use of relatively dated technology were intended to keep price as low as possible for these markets.

 However, the FM10 has been criticised by some for perceived low quality, attributed to its targeting of the brand-conscious nouveau riche in developing countries.
 It is claimed that the FM10 was intended for those who desired affordable ownership of a famous brand name, regardless of the actual quality of the camera itself.

-Nevertheless, when news of the FM10 reached Western photographers, a clamor arose and Nikon decided to offer it worldwide.
-While there have been mixed opinions, with some expressing reservations about its durability, it has proved popular as an entry level beginner's camera, and for photography students needing or wanting to use film and fully manual, mechanical SLR cameras.
-The Nikon FM10 sold steadily because of the prominent Nikon brand on its pentaprism, and for its compatibility with a wide range of new and used Nikon and third-party lenses.
-It is also a fairly popular backup camera among traditionalist photographers using more sophisticated Nikon bodies.
+When news of the FM10 reached Western photographers, Nikon decided to offer it worldwide.
+While there have been mixed opinions, with some expressing reservations about its durability, it has been used as an entry level beginner's camera, and for photography students needing or wanting to use film and fully manual, mechanical SLR cameras.
+The Nikon FM10 sold because of the Nikon brand on its pentaprism, and for its compatibility with a wide range of new and used Nikon and third-party lenses.
+It is also used as a backup camera by some photographers using other Nikon bodies.